-During press conferences in Seoul, Korea, and Bejing, China, last week, Immelt was quoted in reports by Reuters and the Wall Street Journal that LG — along with China's Haier, GE's Mexican partner Controladora Mabe and Turkey's largest majap maker, Arcelik — are possible suitors.
+During press conferences in Seoul, Korea, and later in Bejing, China, earlier today, Immelt was quoted in reports by Reuters and the Wall Street Journal that LG — along with Haier, Controladora Mabe of Mexico, and Arcelik of Turkey — are possible suitors.

 In Bejing, Immelt threw in Electrolux as another candidate and was quoted as saying, “The appliance process is still very early on, and much still has to be decided.”